 If you answer yes to one or more of these questions, there is a strong possibility that you have an Internet addiction.
 That being the case, you may want to read on to find out exactly what we can offer to help you overcome it for good.

 Oasis Recovery Communities Runcorn offer a comprehensive rehabilitation programme for those suffering from an Internet-based addiction.
 We take Internet addiction just as seriously as we would say addiction to alcohol, drugs or to gambling.
 We believe there are no half measures when it comes to treating addiction and therefore offer a complete abstinence-based recovery programme.

 The first step in recovery from Internet addiction is complete abstinence; this is likely to be a terrifying prospect, as someone suffering from an Internet addiction cannot imagine a life without it.
 We will ensure that each patient receives additional support whilst they experience the withdrawals from their addiction.
 Those that suffer from a co-occurring illness such as depression or anxiety disorder will receive additional treatment to treat the co-occurring illness at the same time.

 Our clinical team are highly skilled and qualified; most have had their lives touched by addiction, so know first-hand of its effects.
 This places them in a unique position of understanding addiction and provides them with the personal experience of how they overcame addiction and the challenges that it presents.
 By admitting to our rehab clinic and undergoing an intensive therapy programme for Internet addiction, each patient will benefit from the following powerful and proven treatment therapies:

-If you or a loved one need help for an Internet addiction, call us or chat to us live now.
+If you or a loved one need help for internet addiction, call us or chat to us live now.
 We are committed to helping those that are suffering from addiction and will do all we can to help you to become free from Internet addiction permanently.
-We can provide you with the tools that will enable you to live a happy and free life in the real world as oppose to a virtual one.
+We can provide you with the tools that will enable you to live a happy and free life in the real world as opposed to a virtual one.